Ain't No Other Man: Synopsis

 Throughout the music video, Aguilera portrays her alter ego Baby Jane, a nickname that Nelly once gave her.
 The narrative scenes are punctuated by shots of two trombonists playing the Dave Cortez brass sample in unison.
-The video depicts a mix of styles from the 1920s, as well as modern.
+The video depicts a mix of sets and fashions that move chronologically from the 1920s, through the 1950s and 1960s, and ending with a contemporary style.

 The video begins with a car (white Rolls-Royce Phantom), with a license plate reading "Baby Jane", stopped in front of a club, possibly a speakeasy, on a dark street in California.
 In front of the bar, a man is smoking a cigar.
 The melody of Aguilera's song "I Got Trouble", is playing in the background, with sound effects to emulate a gramophone player.
 Aguilera steps out of the car in high heels, wearing a classic outfit with a hat.
 After the car door is closed, the song begins.
 In the club, Aguilera starts dancing with her male and female dancers while singing the song.
 In the first chorus, Aguilera is in a dressing room, wearing a camisole and fur-trimmed silk dressing-gown, making up with the help of her dancers, and receiving flowers from a stranger.

 During the second verse, Aguilera appears in a red 1960s-style outfit and listens to music with silver spangled headphones while a gramophone plays.
 While singing the second chorus, Aguilera is in front of photographers; she continues to sing in an inter-cut scene, wearing silver and gold outfits, one trimmed with fur.
 In the next sequence, Aguilera wears a white and black outfit with a black-sequined beret, and continues dancing through the chorus.
 At the bridge, she walks through the bar and finds her lover.
 She pushes him down on a chair and pushes him away across the polished dance-floor.
 She is then lifted onto the billiard table and continues to sing while the chandelier above her head begins to explode and spark fireworks.
 At the chorus she appears in a sparkling silver dress and makes the whole club come alive in a riot of dancing.
 There is a brief funk outro.
 As the video ends, with the club now empty of customers, Aguilera gently sings "I Got Trouble" again, lying on the piano while the people in the club watch her.